rowzey1/Express-Link/README.md

 3. Create a `config/database.js` file with your MongoDB connection string
 4. Start the server

-The application will be running on `http://localhost:8080`
+The application will be running on `http://localhost:1111`

 ## Usage

-1. Create an account or login
+1. Register a new account or login with existing account
-2. Post messages on your profile page
+2. Create messages by typing in the message box and clicking "Share Post"
+3. Add Image(optional)
-3. Interact with messages:
+4. Interact with messages:
    - 👍 Like messages
    - 👎 Dislike messages
+   - 💬 Reply to messages
    - 🗑️ Delete messages

 ## API Routes